Agoric/documentation/main/ertp/api/issuer.md

 If `optAmount` does not equal the balance in the original `payment` then it throws an error.

-If a `payment` is a `promise` for a `payment`, the operation will proceed after the `promise` resolves.
-Since you might also have a `promise` returned, it might take a bit of time for the whole operation to resolve.
+If `payment` is a promise, the operation proceeds after it resolves to a Payment.

 ```js
 const { mint: quatloosMint, issuer: quatloosIssuer, brand: quatloosBrand } = makeIssuerKit('quatloos');